AlanOSheadev/Rodfendr/README.md

 ### Scope

-The app is designed to get the visitor to think about what flies they have, and which flies they can make themselves while adding their own creations and allowing others to see what can be done.
-There is also the subtle reminder that this app is sponsored by Rodfendr Pro and they might consider visiting the sponsors page to get more information or make a purchase.
+The app is designed to get the visitor to think about what fishing tackle they would like have, or which of our products would make a great gift for an angler they might know.

 ### Structure

-The page is made to make the visitor want to tie a fly and go fishing with a large 'Hero' image and the relevant information pertaining to each fly and how to make it below.
-The site is paginated to ensure that the visitor is not overwhelmed.
-I added a search by fly name and a search by submitted by.
-Some people will want to search by those who have submitted the fly as fly tying could be considered an artform with different artists having a better reputation.
+The page is designed to make the visitor feel welcome and to think about what fishing tackle they might need it is likely that they have not seen all of our products before anywhere.
+The hero image give a great sense of how a relaxing day fishing can be good for you.
+The message within the image is welcoming and lets you know that the price includes shipping.
+As you scroll down you immediately see our unique list of products each has a picture and a brief description as well as a short video.
+I felt that this was the best way to communicate the benefits of our products without overwhelming the visitor with information and allowing them to a decision on what to purchase.

 [Back to Top](#summary)